Billion-Dollar Unicorns: TransferWise Turns Profitable

 TransferWise's Financials

 TransferWise earns money by charging a transaction fee.
 For individuals, the fee varies based on the currencies and the volume involved.
 For sending USDs to the UK, the company charges up to 1% of the amount for the initial $5,000 and then 0.7% on anything over that.
 It levies a minimum fee of $3 per transaction.
 Compare their fee to PayPal's (NASDAQ:PYPL) Xoom which charges $4.99 for transferring up to $2,999 to the UK and uses a locked in currency rate for foreign currency conversions.
-Western Union's fee is more comparable to TransferWise as it charges $5.00 for sending any amount up to $5,000 to a bank account in the UK, but it also uses a locked in exchange rate.
+Western Union's fee is more comparable to TransferWise as it charges $5.00 for sending any amount up to $5,000 to a bank account in the UK, but it also uses a locked-in exchange rate.

 For the year ending March 2016, TransferWise recorded revenue of £27.8 million ($37 million) in revenue and made a pre-tax loss of £17.4 million ($23 million).
 The company claims to be on track for revenue of £8 million ($11 million) per month, which translates to nearly a £100 million ($134 million) revenue run-rate and a growth rate of 150% y-o-y.
 This would indicate revenue of about £69 million ($92.5 million) in the year ending March 2017.
 It claims to be profitable on an operational basis.